Palam murder accused showed no remorse, threatened me, says cousin | Law-Order

 He said he and his parents opened the gate outside Keshav's main door after cutting the iron mesh and found their grandmother and Urvashi lying in a pool of blood in one room, and his Keshav's parents dead in the washroom.

-Keshav used to quarrel with his family demanding money for drugs.
-Tuesday, too, he had an argument with his mother, Saini recalled.
+Keshav used to fight with his family demanding money for drugs.
+Tuesday, too, he had an argument with his mother, Saini said.

 He also said Keshav had a criminal history.